swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 > *   But this format allows Jupyter to mix source code, text, and images, all in one file.
 {: .callout}

-## The Notebook has Command and Edit modes.
+## Use the menu bar to modify and run cells in a Jupyter notebook.

 *   Open a new notebook from the dropdown menu (that says 'New') in the top right corner of the file browser page.
 *   Each notebook contains one or more cells that contain code, text, or images.